 Find the step-by-step guide, eligibility requirements, and application process in D6 Visa Portugal: A Comprehensive Guide to The Family Reunification Visa.

-US citizens may become Portuguese citizens by naturalization after living in Portugal for more than five years and showing proficiency in the Portuguese language unless they are married to or in a de facto union with a Portuguese citizen.
-In that case, US citizens can apply for Portuguese citizenship without fulfilling the five-year residency requirement.
-You must provide a long-form birth certificate for both parties.
+US citizens may become Portuguese citizens by naturalization after living in Portugal for more than five years and showing proficiency in the Portuguese language.
+They can also apply by proving they have Portuguese ancestry, or that they are married to or in a de facto union with a Portuguese citizen.
+In that case, you must provide a long-form birth certificate for both parties.

 If applying for Portuguese citizenship after obtaining legal residency, your application should include: